Common UNI1405 Fault Codes

 • Needs a large amount of input power to operate

-How to Identify a Faulty Relay
+How Do You Identify a Faulty Relay?

 Although relays are considered reliable mechanisms, they do have the capability of failing.
 Determining whether you have a faulty relay is simple and can be easily identified with the help of a multimeter.